jhap1982/giveituruguay/2013/2013-04-09 - The Fonda Theatre, Los Angeles, CA, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Otherside
+3. Otherside
-Factory of Faith
+4. Factory of Faith
-Blood Sugar Sex Magik
+5. Blood Sugar Sex Magik
-Show of Strength tease
+6. Show of Strength tease
-Snow ((Hey Oh))
+7. Snow ((Hey Oh))
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Universally Speaking
+9. Universally Speaking
-Me and My Friends
+10. Me and My Friends
-Soul to Squeeze
+11. Soul to Squeeze
-Ethiopia
+12. Ethiopia
-By the Way
+13. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Freaky Styley part of
+14. Freaky Styley part of
-Around the World
+15. Around the World
-Give It Away
+16. Give It Away

 ## Notes